Gun shop

 High Bridge Arms, pictured in January 2012, was a notable gun shop in San Francisco, California.

-A gun shop (also known by various other names such as firearm store and gun store) is a business that sells firearms and ammunition.
+A gun shop (also known by various other names such as firearm store and gun store) is a retail business that sells firearms and ammunition.
 It may also have an on-site gunsmith's workshop where firearms can be repaired, modified, or built from scratch.
 Other items for sale many include safety equipment, hunting tools and accessories, specialty (usually hunting-focused) food and clothing, and gun culture souvenirs and memorabilia.

 Often having designs reminiscent of other establishments such as department stores and grocery stores, gun shops operate under widely different gun control laws depending on the specific nation, locality, and jurisdiction involved.

 Services and trends

 Europe

 A gun shop in Mons, Belgium.
 In most of Europe, firearm possession is only permitted for sport and hunting purposes and not for personal defense.

 Gun laws in Europe vary dramatically from nation to nation, with some areas having what amounts to a near total ban on civilian access to firearms while others have systems of moderate regulation.
 Nearly all nations have stricter laws than the United States, particularly in terms of measures to require firearms training, mandate background checks, and impose confiscation of weapons upon the committing of felony crimes.

 Gun legislation in Germany provides as a contrast.
 Individuals who desire to acquire a firearm have to meet stringent standards to receive an ownership license (German: Waffenbesitzkarte or WBK).
 Personal characteristics such as mental fitness and ability to physically handle the weapons well are evaluated.
 Germans under the age of 21, unable to prove their citizenship status, possessing a documented history of mental illness, or otherwise failing to meet the guidelines will not receive the license.